-When I was travelling for two weeks through Uganda the Gorilla trekking was my absolute highlight.
+When I was travelling for two weeks through Uganda, the Gorilla trekking was my absolute highlight.
 It was my first time on mainland Africa, and although it was amazing to go on my first safaris.
-Seeing lions, elephants, giraffes and many more.
-But nothing was as special as seeing the mountain gorillas in Bwindi Impenetrable National Park.
-Part of the reason for this amazing experience was that it didn’t come easy.
-When going on a gorilla tracking, there is no such thing as an open jeep where you can take a nice and comfortable seat and see what the day is going to bring.
-Being driven around by a driver and a guide.
+Seeing lions, elephants, giraffes and many more amazing animals.
+Nothing was as special as seeing the mountain gorillas in Bwindi Impenetrable National Park.
+Part of the reason why this amazing experience was that it didn’t come easy.
+When going on a gorilla tracking, there is no such thing as an open jeep where you can take a nice and comfortable seat, and see what the day is going to bring.
+While you are being driven around by a driver and a guide.

 My trekking experience

+To find the gorillas you go on foot.
+Into the mountains.
 An easy hike?
 No, not all.
-To find the gorillas you go on foot.
-Into the mountains.
-And as the gorillas live in the tropical rainforest; it is wet, muddy, warm and full of mosquitos.
-My decision to go and find the gorillas in the rainy season made it a bit harder as well.
-All the slopes were wet and slippery.
+The gorillas live in the tropical rainforest; it is wet, muddy, warm and full of mosquitos.
+My decision to go and find the gorillas during the rainy season did not make it easier, the slopes were wet and slippery.
 The top layer of sand was completely saturated and the whole group was constantly slipping.
-Not only downhill but also while going up the hill.
+Not only downhill, but also while going up the hill.
 We all had a big stick which helped us to have more grip, but the guide only told his best tip at the end of the way home… I think he quite enjoyed seeing us struggling.

 Gorilla beringei beringei

 Did you know that gorillas are highly related to humans? about 98.3% of our DNA is the same.
-Only the chimpanzees have a higher percentage of similar DNA… Diverged from a common ancestor 7 million years ago.
-When I look at the pictures I took while being on my gorilla tracking, I can only see all the resemblance, the look on their face, their hands and the love for their infants.
+The gorilla and the human diverged from a common ancestor 7 million years ago.
+Only the chimpanzees have a higher percentage of similar DNA… When I look at the pictures I took while being on my gorilla tracking, I can only see all the resemblance, the look on their face, their hands and the love for their infants.

 In 2011 gorillas were categorised as critically endangered on the red list.
 There was an estimated total of 680 individuals left in the wild.
 The population in the Virunga mountains, in the Democratic Republic of Congo, dropped to only 240 individuals in the 1980’s.
 Due to hunting, habitat loss and disease.
 Extreme conservation started, involving day-to-day protection of gorilla families.
 The latest survey done revealed that there were 604 individuals, a great result after three decades of hard work.